hwayne/learntla-v2/docs/topics/optimization.rst

 First, let's start with the ``writer``.
 There are :math:`3^7 = 2187` possible ways to assign 7 numbers to one of three workers.
 Adding one more worker would octuple the number of possible assignments, while adding one more number would only triple it.
 So *right now*, the number of workers is having more impact on the state space than ``MaxNum``.
 On the other hand, if we had seven workers and ``MaxNum = 3``, incrementing ``MaxNum`` would do more than adding an eighth worker.

 As a quick test, try making both constants smaller.
 Reducing ``MaxInt`` by 1 reduces the statespace to only 3.2M states, while removing a worker drops the state space to 1.3M.
-Making both changes

 Set Sizes
 .........